redexp/timeline/README.md

 * width - Width of timeline
 * tags - Array of tags option objects.
 Parameters described below
   * title - Title of tag
-  * line - Line on which should be placed tag
+  * line - Line on which should be placed tag.
+If not defined then it will be placed on free line
-  * time - Start time in seconds
+  * start - Start time in seconds.
+Default to 0
   * length - Length in seconds

 ## Methods